 - Missing device chargers will need to be replaced at the cost of the family.
 The replacement cost is \$20.
 Requests for replacements can be made through the Technology Helpdesk (techhelp@interborosd.org).
-Students will not be given a charger until the \$20 fee is paid. - Missing devices will need to be replaced at the cost of the family.
+Students will not be given a charger until the fee of \$20 is paid. - Missing devices will need to be replaced at the cost of the family.
 Replacement device cost varies depending on the device model but will typically cost \$279.
-Students who have a device missing will be assigned a loaner which will not be allowed to be taken home until the replacement fee is paid.
+Students who have a device missing will be assigned a temporary device, which will not be allowed to be taken home, until the replacement fee is paid.

-Contacting Technology Support: Should you encounter any technical issues, please contact techhelp@interborosd.org to generate a support request.
+Contacting Technology Support: Should you encounter any technical issues, please contact technelp@interborosd.org or call (610) 461-6700 to generate a support request.